ToolShedTested

 • Laser-cut vents reduce vibration and noise on long cuts

-• Best value in the category at under $15
+• Best value in the category within this budget tier

 Cons